01 May Pruning Rhododendrons: The Gardener’s How-To

 Proper pruning keeps plants healthy.
 It is an effective means of removing diseased or damaged areas of the plant.
 Pruning is a good way to control the size of the plant.
 Also, it helps keep the plant from growing into other plants and impeding their growth.
 You certainly don’t have to look too far to find an example of a foundation planting that seems to be gobbling up the house.

-2. Proper pruning technique
+2. Proper rhododendron pruning technique

 Rhododendrons, like most flowering evergreens are easy to maintain and require only light annual pruning.
 This is best accomplished using hand pruners, or secateurs.
 The right tool will ensure a clean cut.
 Cuts should be at a 45 degree angle.

-3. When to prune
+3. When is it best to prune rhododendron?

 The best time for pruning most flowering broad leaf, and especially rhododendrons, is immediately after flowering and before the new buds set.
 Take care not to cut back too far on the branch as this will impede future blooming.
 A general rule of pruning is never cut more back more than one third of the branch or plant.